Linux system logs

 /var/log

-and configure if necessary.
+and configure them if necessary.
 Some distributions use a group for the log files by default.
 On Debian/Ubuntu, for example, Rsyslog is configured to use theadm

 group.
 Otherwise, modify the Rsyslog configuration to use different ownership for log files as shown below./etc/rsyslog.conf or /etc/rsyslog.d/nxlog.conf$FileOwner root $FileCreateMode 0640 $DirCreateMode 0755 $Umask 0022 # Default on Debian/Ubuntu $FileGroup adm # Or use the "nxlog" group directly #$FileGroup nxlog